awdemos/LLMNotes/Week1/LLM_Studies-Nov-17-2024.md

 ### Attention is All you Need Paper
-- I love the term autoregressive.
-Once you get it and remember to practice identifying that with how LLMs work does go a long way into helping into understand how all of fthe subseqent steps in the model lifecycle.
-Repeat it in your head as many times as you need and it will stick just like any pattern.
-Don't mind repeating exposure to the word to sink into long term memory to make sure it sticks its a great test quesyion.
 - The original trasformer was developed for machine translation, translating English texts into German and French.
 - Transformer architecture consists of two submodules an encoder and decoder.
 - The encoder module processes the input text and encodes it into a series of numerical representations or vectors that capture the contexual information of the input.